 A second popular choice amongst wedding ring finishes, the satin finish has a gentle sheen and a smooth surface.
 This finish is a great choice for those who enjoy an uncomplicated wedding ring with a remarkable luster that manages to remain a little more understated.

 If a straightforward ring is your desire, then a matte finish may be more to your taste.
 Matte finishes bring a muted, velvety appearance to wedding rings that is quite subtle.
 This style is more opaque in comparison to a satin finish.

 Another non-reflective finish is the brushed finish.
 Notably textured, wedding rings appear to have brushed markings on the band that lend a very unique look to the ring.
 This kind of finish is most popular on men’s rings, as it offers a rugged quality to a wedding band.

-Rustic and distinct, a hammered finish has a dimpled look, which is very popular with those who favor unconventional wedding bands.
 To achieve this finish, the band is first hammered and then a satin finish is applied.
 The shape of the hammer used by the jeweler determines the character of each finish.